jacksmedia/ommpos-store/README.md

 ## 📋 _Milestones_

 - Data
--- router w subs for crops/ppl/recipes/etc, links on header ⛔️ -- all crops added ⛔️
+-- router w subs for crops/ppl/recipes/etc ✅
+-- header w links to sub pages ⛔️
+-- all crops added ⛔️
 -- all people added ⛔️
 -- all recipes added ⛔️